Monish-Natarajan/distributed_systems_sharding/README.md

 ## Endpoints

 - `GET /home`: Returns a greeting message from the server.
-- `GET /heartbeat`: Returns an empty response.
+- `GET /heartbeat`: Returns an empty response
 - `POST /config`: Configures the database schema and shards based on the provided request.
 - `POST /autopopulate`: Populates the database with random data for testing purposes.
 - `POST /copy`: Copies all entries from the specified shards.
 - `POST /read`: Reads entries from a specified shard within a given Stud_id range.
 - `POST /write`: Writes a list of entries to a specified shard.
 - `PUT /update`: Updates a specific entry in a specified shard.
-- `POST /del`: Deletes a specific entry from a specified shard.
+- `POST /delete`: Deletes a specific entry from a specified shard.

 ## Data Models